Solomeo

 Solomeo is a frazione of the comune of Corciano in the Province of Perugia, Umbria, central Italy.
 It stands at an elevation of 273 metres above sea level.

-At the time of the Istat census of 2001 it had 436 inhabitants and is found about 9 km south of the city of Corciano.
+Solomeo is about 9 km south of the city of Corciano.
 The village is centered mainly on the hill top and the surrounding plain below is irrigated by the waters of the stream Caina.